opst/knitfab/README.md

 > For example, in the case of colima, `ca.crt` should place `/etc/docker/certs.d/...` *IN COLIMA*.
 > You may need to `colima ssh` and copy the file.
 >

+#### local install to a cluster but dev-cluster

+`./dev-cluster/install-knit.sh` recognise some environmental variables.

+- `KUBECONFIG`: kubeconfig file pointing kubernetes cluster to be installed Knitfab into.
+- `CERTSDIR`: a directory contains CA Cert Pair(`ca.crt`, `ca.key`) and Server Cert Pair(`server.crt`, `server.key`).
+    - The (server) certs are used by the in-cluster image registry and knitd.

 #### `./dev-cluster/knitctl.sh`